 Goal: Jenner to Armstrong Woods

 Status: Route researched, ownership of historic Magnasite Railway researched, interested parties organized.
-Key parcel acquired by Wildland Conservancy.
-Easements offered.
+A key parcel was acquired by Wildland Conservancy, adjacent to the route and they offered easements to the County.

-Support the Jenner to Armstrong Trail Initiative!
+Action: Support the Jenner to Armstrong Trail Initiative!
 Write your Sonoma County Supervisor to request that this trail be added to the Sonoma County General Plan.
-Or donate to this initiative:
+You can donate to this initiative here:

 SONOMA-MARIN ADVENTURE TRAIL